-3.6.4 The Galaxy Power Spectrum
+3.7.5 The Galaxy Power Spectrum

 The halo model approach is most often used to compute the power spectrum of galaxies (or, more specifically, subsets of galaxies that match an observable sample).
-Here we usually consider each galaxy to be a marker or signpost: we do not care whether the galaxy is large or small, just that it belongs to our statistical sample.
-Vi
+Here we usually consider each galaxy to be a marker or signpost: we do not care whether the galaxy is large or small, just that it belongs to our statistical sample.^{viii} where $\langle N|m\rangle$ is the mean number of galaxies in a dark matter halo of mass m and we have included the nonlinear bias correction b{eff} .
+We have also added two other small adjustments: we normalize to the average number density of galaxies in the sample, \bar{n}{gal} , and we include the profile of galaxies within the halo, u{gal} , rather than the dark matter density profile u.

 This necessitates just a few simple modifications to the formalism above.
-For example, the two-halo term (equation 3.83) has a factor of m inside each integral.
-This effectively counts the number of dark matter particles inside each halo (since
+For example, the two-halo term (equation 3.84) has a factor of m inside each integral.
+This counted the number of dark matter particles inside each halo.
+Instead of counting pairs of particles, we only care about pairs of galaxies,